cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 You can get your project's record key by locating it in your settings tab in the Desktop or in the [Dashboard](https://on.cypress.io/dashboard).

-You will want to then [add the key to your config file or as an environment variable](https://on.cypress.io/guides/continuous-integration#section-acquire-a-cypress-secret-key).
+You will want to then {% url 'add the key to your config file or as an environment variable' continuous-integration#Record-Key %}.

 ***